lakenen/box-view-cli/README.md

     -h, --help                   output usage information
     -i, --document-id [id]       the document ID
-    -e, --extension [extension]  the type of content to request (zip, pdf); if empty, get the original document type -o, --output [file]          the name of the file to output data to
+    -e, --extension [extension]  the type of content to request (zip, pdf); if empty, get the original document type -o, --output [file]          the name of the file to output data to (otherwise stdout)
 ```

 ### Thumbnail